What is Summer Staff?

 Weekly one-on-one with summer staff mentor

-Weekly one-one-one with Pastor of Students and Families (training, mentoring & prayer)
+Weekly one-one-one with a Pastor (training, mentoring & prayer)

 Administrative Responsibilities: (20+ hours)